Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-3-creating-a-smart-alternative-to-cd.md

 ### Cons 😤

-- Well one of the problems with our bash function is that we wouldn't be able to leverage "tab" auto-suggestions.
+- Well, one of the problems with our bash function is that we wouldn't be able to leverage "tab" auto-suggestions.
-- Newly created directories won't be readily available with the `locate` commnand as it depends on its own database `mlocate.db`.
-The database is udpated automatically by our system through a cron job.
+- Newly created directories won't be readily available with the `locate` command as it depends on its own database `mlocate.db`.
+The database is updated automatically by our system through a cron job.
 Although you can still do it manually.
 ```bash
 sudo updatedb
 ```